Trains in Spain

 |Train companies||Deutsche Bahn, Meridian, ÖBB, Deutsche Bahn with connection, Bayerische Regiobahn or ÖBB | Nightjet|

-You can travel by train between Munich and Salzburg with Deutsche Bahn and ÖBB for as low as $22 (€18).
-When you search for schedules and tickets, Omio will show you the best route.
+You can travel by train from Munich to Salzburg with ÖBB and Deutsche Bahn for as low as $22 (€18).
+When you search for schedules and tickets, Omio will show you the best trip.

 Visiting Mozart's hometown from Munich could hardly be easier.
 Every day, there are 26-28 direct connections to Salzburg, covering the 90-mile distance in as little as 1 hour and 29 minutes.
 Departures also leave Munich's Hauptbahnhof from the break of dawn until evening, so finding the ideal time to travel shouldn't be a problem.